euroargodev/argopy/docs/visualisation.rst

 .. note::

-    When `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`_ is installed, the :func:`argopy.plot.plot_trajectory` called by :class:`argopy.fetchers.ArgoDataFetcher.plot` and :class:`argopy.fetchers.ArgoIndexFetcher.plot` with the ``trajectory`` option will rely on the scatter map described here.
+    If `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`_ is installed, the :func:`argopy.plot.plot_trajectory` called by :class:`argopy.fetchers.ArgoDataFetcher.plot` and :class:`argopy.fetchers.ArgoIndexFetcher.plot` with the ``trajectory`` option will rely on the scatter map described here.

 .. code-block:: python